India summer trek gear

 Lastly, after plenty of reading, I realize that while trekking you can never eat enough protein.
 You need more than a normal diet (any diet!) can provide, and so I strongly suggest bringing along some protein bars, one for every second day or so, or buy them in Leh.

 While India's traditionalist nature is changing, dressing non-provocatively is still sensible and often earns you greater respect too.
-For town and trekking practicalities we suggest covered shoulders and longer shorts or long pants.
+For town and trekking practicalities we suggest covered shoulders and longer shorts or long pants; avoid tight leggings.

-Trekking in Ladakh requires some planning to be comfortable.
-You can expect a variety of weather conditions daily, far more, say, than trekking in Nepal.
+We trek between 3300m/10,000ft and over 5000m/16,400ft so we can expect a variety of weather conditions.
 In June, July, August and September you must be prepared for sleet, snow, dust storms AND dry heat with hot sun up to a dry 30°C/80°F. River crossings can be easy but after rain they can be up to waist deep, and pass crossings can be under awesome blue skies or whipped by an icy wind.
-Do not believe the "It never rains in Ladakh".
+Mostly the weather is more moderate and it rarely rains however we must be prepared.

 Like the days of lore, we may get a blistering summer, no snow, indeed not even a cloud for weeks; however with global warming with increasing extremes, there have been summers seasons featuring incredible cloudscapes, and even rare sudden rain and flooding.
 So, we should be prepared for all eventualities.